While many types of repetitive behavior may represent a neurological problem, a doctor needs to establish whether or not they are seizures.

 - The person experiencing such a seizure may cry out or make some sound, stiffen for several seconds to a minute and then have rhythmic movements of the arms and legs.
 Often the rhythmic movements slow before stopping.

 - The person may appear to not be breathing and actually turn blue.
 This may be followed by a period of deep, noisy breathes.

 - The return to consciousness is gradual and the person may be confused for quite some time -- minutes to hours.

 - The person will frequently be confused after a generalized seizure.

 - Partial or focal aware seizures: Only part of the brain is involved, so only part of the body is affected.
 Depending on the part of the brain having abnormal electrical activity, symptoms may vary.

 - If the part of the brain controlling movement of the hand is involved, then only the hand may show rhythmic or jerky movements.

 - If other areas of the brain are involved, symptoms might include strange sensations like a full feeling in the stomach or small repetitive movements such as picking at one's clothes or smacking of the lips.

 - Sometimes the person with a partial seizure appears dazed or confused.
-This may represent a complex partial seizure.
-The term complex is used by doctors to describe a person who is between being fully alert and unconscious.
+This may represent a focal onset impaired awareness seizure This is used by doctors to describe a person who is between being fully alert and unconscious.